learlab/itell/apps/demo/content/textbook/13-drawing-conclusions-and-reporting-the-results.md

     correct: false
   - answer: "d.\tTheories are guesses with no data, whereas hypotheses have been proven by data"
     correct: false
-- !Structured
-  question: "8.\tWhich of the following is TRUE of nonexperimental research?"
+- question: "8.\tWhich of the following is TRUE of nonexperimental research?"
   answers:
   - answer: "a.\tIt involves measuring variables rather than manipulating them"
     correct: true